The Best 25 Coffee Grinders of 2022

 My Observations

-I’ve used all three of the grinders in this section, and I think they’re all a much of a muchness to be honest, particularly where particle uniformity is worried, and none of them are brilliant in this regard, you do get rather most fines, and larger chunks of ground coffee (boulders) as I’d expect from such a cheap coffee mill with these dull burrs.
+I’ve used all three of the grinders in this section, and I think they’re all a much of a muchness to be honest, particularly where particle uniformity is concerned, and none of them are brilliant in this regard, you do get rather most fines, and larger chunks of ground coffee (boulders) as I’d expect from such a cheap coffee mill with these dull burrs.

 Check Price – Amazon UKCheck Price – Currys

-The Melitta Molino has been around for a few years, occupying a similar space to the Krups & Delonghi grinders above, and it’s a extremely similar preference, with the same dull “burrs”, and again this is an option for anyone who just can’t currently afford to spend another £20-£30 on a coffee grinder which has proper burrs.
+The Melitta Molino has been around for a few years, occupying a similar space to the Krups & Delonghi grinders above, and it’s a very similar preference, with the same dull “burrs”, and again this is an option for anyone who just can’t currently afford to spend another £20-£30 on a coffee grinder which has proper burrs.

 Features